jmettraux/aachen/src/cae__background.md

 Learn Two Skills
 : The character is granted two skills selected from the 7 skills listed under the _Learning_ column.

-Roll Three Times[^2]
+Roll Three Times
 : Dice are rolled three times.
 The rolls can be made against the _Growth_ or the _Learning_ table.
 Rolling on the Growth table may even yield an attribute +2.
-Hitting _Any Skill_ gives the opportunity to choose any skill.
+Hitting _Any Skill_ gives the opportunity to choose any skill.[^2]

 [^2]:
   The setting or the referee may dictate that selecting a skill like _Magic_ or _Pray_ is off limits.